wardacoder/Flood-Prediction-Using-Semi-Supervised-Learning/README.md

 # 🌊 Flood Prediction Using Semi-Supervised Learning

-Floods are among the most devastating natural disasters in Bangladesh, with recurring events causing massive loss of life, infrastructure, and livelihoods.
+Floods are among the most devastating natural disasters, with recurring events causing massive loss of life, infrastructure, and livelihoods.
 While real-time sensor networks are expanding, the availability of **labeled flood data** remains limited due to high annotation costs and logistical constraints.

 This project introduces a robust semi-supervised learning framework centered on the **K-Nearest Neighbors (KNN)** algorithm, enhanced through **rigorous preprocessing**, **selective pseudo-labeling**, and a **three-phase training pipeline**.
 While KNN is typically considered simple, this work demonstrates how **thoughtful model design** and **data-centric strategies** can deliver **near-perfect performance**.
 The final model achieved a test **F1-score of 0.9986 (99.86%)**, outperforming more complex methods and setting a new **benchmark** for this widely used dataset.